InterlockedSim/travel-info-types/README.md

-This project provides TypeScript types for the real-time travel information that is provided by the Dutch railway operator NS.
+This project provides TypeScript types for the real-time _InfoPlus_ travel information that is provided by the Dutch railway operator NS.

 ## Background